What Is a Confidentiality Agreement?

 - Name the parties: Add the disclosing and receiving parties’ names, addresses, and contact information.
 Also, mark whether each party is an entity or an individual.

-- Choose the purpose: Determine whether your agreement aims to protect information during a potential business partnership.
+- Choose the purpose: Choose the specific subject matter the agreement will cover, such as a partnership, hiring process, or product development.
 If you have a more specific objective, such as hiring an individual or merging companies, write in the exact purpose.

 - Identify what is confidential: Define the scope of what information you want to mark as confidential.
 You can select whether to note only specific details or all disclosed information as private and protected.